Napoleon was short. Sharks don’t get cancer. Goldfishes have a three-second memory.

 The information architecture behind UX designs is not simple.
 Hence making sure that it is able to cater to every user’s needs comes at a cost.

 6. UX Benefits from Less Clicks

 The 3-click rule is a popularly known usability standard in the world of UX.
 It means that doing a task on any platform should not take more than three clicks.

-A study showed that in tasks that ranged from as few as three clicks to as high as twenty-four, there was little to no variance in the levels of satisfaction that users experienced.
-This is an important result for UX designers that are often so obsessed with minimising the number of clicks on their websites that they make trade-offs with more important UX design elements, such as simplicity.
+A study showed that in tasks that ranged from as few as three clicks to as high as twenty-four.
+There was little to no variance in the levels of satisfaction that users experienced.
+This is a key finding for UX designers, who are fixated on reducing the number of clicks on their websites.
+So much that they make trade-offs with more important UX design elements, such as simplicity.

-If adding clicks in the UX design is more helpful to users in terms of making fewer mistakes, then that is likely to help you more in terms of getting users to return to your website or application.
-Additional clicking is not a time-consuming or draining task, and it would be wise to not compromise the success of your page by overestimating the effort it takes to move from one webpage to another.
+If including clicks helps users make fewer mistakes, it is more likely to help you get users to return to your website or application.
+Additional clicking is not a time-consuming or exhausting task.
+Therefore it is best not to jeopardize your page’s success by underestimating the effort required to move from one webpage to another.

 7. White Space is Bad Web Design

 White space, or negative space, is commonly considered to be a ‘waste’.